 Whether upcyled, reworn, vintage or ethically sourced, the Oscars display of sustainable fashion made an important statement directed at saving the planet, one dress at a time — with some of Hollywood’s biggest stars making more eco-conscious choices.

-The message is this, millions of eyes may be looking for the best dressed, but what really matters is the meaning beneath the glitz and glamour and the platform the red carpet can offer.
+Millions of eyes may be looking for the best dressed, but what really matters is the meaning beneath the glitz and glamour and the platform the red carpet can offer.
 Is this the decade the red carpet goes green?
 The Oscars 2020 were a good place to start.

 - Words by Jenna Calvert